x1ddos/zdoc/README.md

 as a special case, if the source is exactly `std` and no such file or directory exists, zdoc searches across the whole zig std lib.

+zdoc outputs results in a basic colored format unless `NO_COLOR` env variable is set or `--nocolor` flag is seen on command line.

 ---

 to contribute, create a pull request or send a patch with